equalitie/ouinet/README.md

     env BUILD=ouinet-build REPOS=ouinet-repos ouinet/scripts/start-gnunet-client-service.sh

-These services can be stopped just by hitting Enter.
+These services can be stopped just by hitting Ctrl+C.

 To start the Ouinet client, at the previous shell run: